kameryntaylor/kameryntaylor.github.io/README.md

 ## From noow on this main page is just  goiing to be a Data Dump i.e. From my head to youreyebrows heh

 ![Trust_Surrender_Believe](/tsb3.jpg)
+This painting is about American image of BEAUTY.
+The three dots are reflected so they should be seen as three not six; it represents the Father, Son, and Holy Spirit.
+The smudged grey lettering in the background says: “Trust” “Surrender” “Believe” in that order.